 - First-line: nirmatrelvir/ritonavir (antiviral)

 - Second-line: remdesivir (antiviral)

-- Third-line: sotrovimab (nMAB)
+- Third-line: sotrovimab (nMAB).

 Children aged 12-17 years may only be considered for treatment with sotrovimab or remdesivir.
 For paediatric/adolescent patients (aged 12-17 years inclusive), the eligibility criteria above must be met.
-Paediatric multi-disciplinary team (MDT) assessment should then be used to determine clinical capacity to benefit from the treatment.
+Paediatric multi-disciplinary team (MDT) assessment should be used to determine clinical capacity to benefit from the treatment.
+Additional criteria can be found in the Department of Health and Social Care commissioned Independent Advisory Group Report.
 Further information on selecting the most appropriate treatment can be found in the Clinical Guide which accompanies this policy.
 Combination treatment with an nMAB and an antiviral is NOT routinely recommended.
 Patients who have previously received treatment with an nMAB or antiviral, and who meet the eligibility criteria within this policy, may receive treatment under this policy for a subsequent infective episode, if clinically appropriate.

-3 This includes patients admitted to community and mental health hospitals.
+Where patients are ineligible for treatment under this policy, recruitment to the RECOVERY trial, which is studying the use of sotrovimab and oral antivirals in the hospitalised population with COVID-19, should be supported.
+First-line: Nirmatrelvir/ritonavir 2 This includes patients admitted to community and mental health hospitals.
 Where possible patients being considered for intravenous treatment should be transferred to a suitable facility for treatment delivery.

-4 A confirmatory PCR test is recommended to support surveillance activities

-5 The following are considered symptoms of COVID-19: feverish, chills, sore throat, cough, shortness of breath or difficulty breathing, nausea, vomiting, diarrhoea, headache, red or watery eyes, body aches, loss of taste or smell, fatigue, loss of appetite, confusion, dizziness, pressure or tight chest, chest pain, stomach ache, rash, sneezing, sputum or phlegm, runny nose

-First-line: Nirmatrelvir/ritonavir

-If the initial criteria for hospital-onset COVID-19 are met patients are eligible to be considered for treatment with nirmatrelvir/ritonavir if:

-- Treatment is commenced within 5 days of symptom onset6 AND - The patient does NOT have a history of advanced decompensated liver cirrhosis or stage 4-5 chronic kidney disease (CKD)7
+If the initial criteria for hospital-onset COVID-19 are met patients are eligible to be considered for treatment with nirmatrelvir/ritonavir if: • Treatment is commenced within 5 days of symptom onset3 AND • The patient does NOT have a history of advanced decompensated liver cirrhosis or stage 4-5 chronic kidney disease (CKD)4 AND • Nirmatrelvir/ritonavir treatment has been deemed safe following guidance from the appropriate specialty team(s) - see the accompanying Clinical Guide for treatment with antivirals and nMABs.
+Second-line: Remdesivir If the initial criteria for hospital-onset COVID-19 are met patients are eligible to be considered for treatment with remdesivir if: • Treatment with nirmatrelvir/ritonavir is contraindicated or not possible AND • Treatment is commenced within 7 days of symptom onset.

-AND

-Nirmatrelvir/ritonavir treatment has been deemed safe following guidance from the appropriate specialty team(s) - see the accompanying Clinical Guide for treatment with antivirals and nMABs.

-Second-line: Remdesivir

-If the initial criteria for hospital-onset COVID-19 are met patients are eligible to be considered for treatment with remdesivir if:

-- Treatment with nirmatrelvir/ritonavir is contraindicated or not possible AND - Treatment is commenced within 7 days of symptom onset

-Third-line: Sotrovimab

-If the initial criteria for hospital-onset COVID-19 are met patients are eligible to be considered for treatment with sotrovimab if:

-- Clinical judgement deems that an nMAB should be the preferred treatment OR - Treatment with remdesivir and nirmatrelvir/ritonavir are both contraindicated or not possible AND - Treatment is delivered within 5 days of symptom onset6
+Third-line: Sotrovimab If the initial criteria for hospital-onset COVID-19 are met patients are eligible to be considered for treatment with sotrovimab if: • Clinical judgement deems that an nMAB should be the preferred treatment OR • Treatment with remdesivir and nirmatrelvir/ritonavir are both contraindicated or not possible AND • Treatment is delivered within 5 days of symptom onset3.